Homemade Linguica

 Instructions

-• Cool sausage and store in an airtight container or freeze in a zip top bag.
+- Cool sausage to room temperature before storing in an airtight container or freeze in a zip top bag or FoodSaver bag.

 Nutrition